Bridge: Beam bridge

-Other designations
+Other forms

-In addition to the basic structures (arch, truss, cantilever, suspension, and cable-stayed, and beam) several other designations are used to categorize bridges, including moveable, viaduct, trestle, pontoon, and extradosed.
+In addition to the basic bridge structures, there are many other forms of bridges.
+The following sections describe some of the more common forms, but are not an exhaustive list.

 Movable bridge

-Tower Bridge in London is a movable bridge of the bascule type.
+Tower Bridge in London is a movable bridge.

-Movable bridges are designed so that all or part of the bridge deck can be moved, usually to permit tall traffic – that would normally be obstructed by the bridge – to pass by.
+Movable bridges are designed so that all or part of the bridge deck can be moved, usually to permit tall traffic – such as tall boats or ships – to pass by.
 Early movable bridges include drawbridges that pivoted at one end, and required a large amount of work to raise.
 Adding counterweights on the pivot side of the drawbridge creates a bascule bridge, and makes moving the bridge easier and safer.
 Swing bridges pivot horizontally around an anchor point on the bank of a canal, or sometimes from a pier in the middle of the water.
 Lift bridges are raised vertically between two towers by cables passing over pulleys at the top of the towers.
 Notable movable bridges include El Ferdan Railway Bridge in Egypt, Erasmusbrug bascule in Rotterdam, and Limehouse Basin footbridge in London.
 In the modern era, designers sometimes create unusual movable bridges with the intention of establishing signature bridges for a town or locality.
-Examples include Puente de la Mujer swing bridge in Buenos Aires, Gateshead Millennium – a rare example of a tilt bridge – over the River Tyne, and Hörn Bridge in Germany.
+Examples include the Puente de la Mujer swing bridge in Buenos Aires, the Gateshead Millennium – a rare example of a tilt bridge – over the River Tyne, and the Hörn Bridge in Germany.
+(Note: These bridges were designed by Santiago Calatrava (Spain), WilkinsonEyre (England), and Schlaich Bergermann (Germany).)